mpinar/MachineLearning/Coursework_Mert_Pinar.md

 #### Objective #3 (Forecasting using MLP)

-After we got our dataset completed, we need to train our machine.
-In this part of experiment we are going to use Neural Net (MLP).
-Since we have two different datasets to train our machine we will observe that if more inputs are better or more inputs makes our machine to lean to make more mistake on regression.
-For three inputs our formula will be `Output~FirstInput+SecondInput+ThirdInput`.
+After the complete dataset obtained with all the prospects, the machine should be trained.
+In this part of the experiment, Neural Net (MLP) is used.
+Since there are two different datasets to train the machine, it can be observed whether more inputs are better or more inputs makes our machine to lean to generate more mistake on regression.
+For three inputs the formula will be `Output~FirstInput+SecondInput+ThirdInput`.
 ```r
 exchangeNeuralNet <- neuralnet(Output~FirstInput + SecondInput + ThirdInput, exchangeTrainingData, hidden = 2)